 Workshops and Trainings

 We develop and deliver education and training programs for leaders in the use of collaborative governance practices.
 Recent workshops include “Beyond Bickering” for the Minnesota and Arkansas state legislatures, and a workshop for university programs on collaborative governance and public policy consensus building.

-In addition, PCI and NPCC:
+In addition, Kitchen Table Democracy and NPCC:

 Conduct Applied Research and Development on key issues facing states, and ways of applying collaborative processes to address and resolve them.